Judge Orders Release Of Memo Bill Barr Used To Rationalize Non-Prosecution Of Trump

-Category: World Politics Hits: 4I'm not quite sure why the DoJ is still fighting this, considering there's a new sheriff in town.
+Category: World Politics Hits: 14I'm not quite sure why the DoJ is still fighting this, considering there's a new sheriff in town.
 But Judge Amy Berman Jackson is taking no guff, especially when it comes to Bill Barr's rationale.
 Via Politico: A federal judge has ordered the release of a key Justice Department memo supporting former Attorney William Barr’s conclusion that former President Donald Trump should not be prosecuted for obstruction of justice over episodes investigated by special counsel Robert Mueller.
 U.S. District Court Judge Amy Berman Jackson issued that ruling in a withering opinion that accused Barr of being “disingenuous” when describing Mueller’s findings and found that the Justice Department was not candid with the court about the purpose and role of the 2019 memo prepared by Justice’s Office of Legal Counsel.
 I loved this part.
 In response to the Freedom of Information Act lawsuit from CREW, DoJ attorneys argued that the memo was part of the process of advising Barr on whether Trump should be prosecuted, but Jackson said nah.
 She said the "analysis" was just a rationalization of a decision already made.
 She said Barr clearly already decided Trump would not be charged with obstruction of justice.

 Read more https://crooksandliars.com/2021/05/judge-orders-release-memo-bill-barr-used